-The inspiration for the design came from a Channel Road Amplification tech paper found here: //www.channelroadamps.com/articles/reverb_driver/
+The inspiration for the design came from a Channel Road Amplification tech paper found here: http://www.channelroadamps.com/articles/reverb_driver/

 Driving a reverb spring tank presents some challenges.
 The commonly used driver circuit drives a low impedance tank via a small transformer.
 While this works, it provides constant voltage drive which is not the best way to drive a spring tank.
 It results in poor high frequency response due to the inductive nature of the drive coil.
 A much better way to drive a tank is with a constant current drive circuit.
 This results in a wide band response from the tank.

 Inspired by the Channel Road paper, I looked at building a stand alone reverb unit.
 Using a high impedance tank and a constant current pentode driver that eliminates the drive transformer, it is possible to build a simpler (and superior) spring reverb unit .
 In addition, a plugpack power supply similar to the one used in the Lamington Junior amp can be used to simplify the power supply and make it a cheap build.

 Some progress – the chassis was prepared with holes for the controls, valves and spring tank.
 As mentioned, a 12V plugpack supplies power to the valve heaters and a toroidal transformer steps up the 12V AC to generate the HT for the valves.

 An Accutronics 8EB2C1B spring tank was at hand and is ideal for this build with an 800 ohm drive impedance.
 These tanks are readily available as a spare for the Fender Blues Junior amp both here in Australia and O/S.